Last Updated on June 21, 2022

 There are also lovely lake walks at Needham and Hoppit Wood, both just four miles from Woodfarm Barns, featured our page on ‘Walking in Suffolk’ here.

 Whether you’re visiting Suffolk for the first time, or are a frequent visitor or resident, it’s useful to know where you can eat with your dogs.
 Suffolk has a wide range of dog-friendly pubs.
 While some request that you keep your dog in the garden or terrace area, many allow dogs inside the pub as well.
-Here is a selection of pubs across Suffolk which allows pets either in the pub or garden:
+Here is a selection of pubs across Suffolk that allows pets either in the pub or garden:

 The Star Inn is a cosy and friendly pub in Wenhaston that welcomes well-behaved dogs.
-It has a large garden and a high quality menu.
+It has a large garden and a high-quality menu.

 The Tollgate Inn is a lovely restaurant and bar in Bury St Edmunds and has a large garden and seating area where dogs are welcome.